 -When you do come out, take it seriously and be patient and willing to answer all of their questions

 The best time to have this conversation is when things start to get serious in the relationship.
-The first time you think to yourself “I think I want to spend the rest of my life with this person” is probably a good metric to look for, but others such as moving in together or meeting each other’s parents also work.
-Every relationship is different and it’s up to your best judgement to figure out the best time, but remember that you want to start doing that list of stuff up there well before you get to this point so that you’re ready to actually have the conversation by the time the milestone rolls around.
+The first time you think to yourself “I think I want to spend the rest of my life with this person” is probably a good metric to look for, but other milestones such as moving in together or meeting each other’s parents also work.
+Every relationship is different and it’s up to your best judgement to figure out the best time, but remember that you want to start doing that list of stuff up there well before you get to this point so that you’re ready to actually have the conversation by the time the milestone that feels appropriate rolls around.
 Once you’ve had the conversation with your partner, you’ll have a better idea of how to take things from there.
 There’s a chance that they’re a zoo too, and they’re super excited about animals.
 But, if they’re more lukewarm on the idea, definitely give it some time before bringing up the idea of actually bringing home an animal.

 When you do bring that up, stress the fact that it’s not just about sex, because due to the social perception of zoos that’s unfortunately where their mind might go.
 Take their wants and needs in an animal into consideration as well.
 If you have a dream breed but they don’t like them for whatever reason, try to find a compromise.
 Remember that while it may just be you that’s engaging with the animal on a zooey level, that animal is still going to be a part of the relationship and if you shoulder your human partner out of the way to have everything you want, that starts the relationship between them with disdain and jealousy (something we’ll touch on later.)
 Once you do bring the animal home, make sure to give your human partner lots of time to build a connection with the animal, as well as to see the connection that you’re building too.
 Show that this is a situation mutually beneficial for everyone.
 Make sure to do check ins, and ask your human how they’re feeling, and what they’re thinking.